AdobeDocs/experience-platform.en/help/destinations/catalog/http-destination.md

 ## Activate Segments

-See [Activate audience data to segment streaming destinations](../ui/activate-segment-streaming-destinations.md#select-attributes) for information about the segment activation workflow.
+See [Activate audience data to streaming segment export destinations](../ui/activate-segment-streaming-destinations.md#select-attributes) for information about the segment activation workflow.

 ## Destination Attributes